 One common myth is that you need to “break in” your wires by sending a small electrical charge through your home theater system in order to achieve the best possible results.
 While this used to be true, technology has advanced to the point where there is literally no need to do so any longer.
 If someone is trying to sell you a speaker wire “cooker” for this purpose, they're trying to take advantage of you or they don't know what they're talking about.
 End of story.

-Myth 3: Wire Thickness Is Important
+Myth 3: Thicker wire Is Important

 At JENSEN Speakers, we're proud to act as your premiere source for in wall speakers, in-ceiling speakers, floor standing speakers and room shaking subwoofer speakers!
 Our entire speaker range will add that finishing touch to your home theater surround sound with studio quality clarity or Hollywood action bass.